schdie/we_firefox_ytop_mv3/README.md

 	- Using the miniplayer may have unexpected results.
 	- Sometimes YT gives an unsuitable audio-only source, refreshing the page should solve it.

-Used some code from from [here](https://github.com/craftwar/youtube-audio).
+Used the main logic code from from [here](https://github.com/craftwar/youtube-audio).

 The extension is heavily commented and was created for educational purposes only.